Rapid HIV & STI Testing

-In addition to receiving an HIV test, men can be tested for: gonorrhea, chlamydia, syphillis, and hepatitis (A, B, C).
-Testing for syphillis and hepatitis involves blood being drawn, while testing for gonorrhea and chlamydia requires swabbing of the throat and rectum as well as a urine test.
+In addition to receiving an HIV test, men can be tested for: gonorrhea, chlamydia, syphilis, and hepatitis (A, B, C).
+Testing for syphilis and hepatitis involves blood being drawn, while testing for gonorrhea and chlamydia requires swabbing of the throat and rectum as well as a urine test.
 Like with HIV testing, it will take a week to get the results from your STI test.

 How often should I get tested?

 How often you get tested depends on your sexual activity.
-Men who have sex with men should routinely get tested for HIV and STIs every 12 months.
-MSM who are having anal sex without condoms with multiple and/or anonymous partners, or with someone whose HIV status is either unknown or opposite to their own should get tested more often (i.e., every 3-6 months).
+Guys who are sexually active should routinely get tested for HIV and STIs every 12 months.
+For guys who are having anal sex without condoms with multiple and/or anonymous partners, or with someone whose HIV status is either unknown or opposite to their own should get tested more often (i.e., every 3-6 months).